Humphrey Burton

-Sir Humphrey McGuire Burton (born 25 March 1931) is an English classical music television presenter, broadcaster, director, producer, impresario, lecturer and biographer of musicians.
+Sir Humphrey McGuire Burton (25 March 1931 – 17 December 2025) was an English classical music television presenter, broadcaster, director, producer, impresario, lecturer and biographer of musicians.
 Burton was knighted in the 2020 New Year Honours for services to classical music, the arts and the media.

 Early life and career

-Born in 1931 in Trowbridge, Wiltshire, Burton attended Long Dene, a co-educational progressive school, from 1943 until 1947, and The Judd School, Tonbridge, from 1947 until 1949.
+Born in 1931 in Trowbridge, Wiltshire, the son of Harry (also known as Philip) Burton, assistant director of education for the county, and his wife, Kay (née Henwood), a midwife, Burton attended Long Dene, a co-educational progressive school, from 1943 until 1947, and The Judd School, Tonbridge, from 1947 until 1949.

 He performed 18 months of national service in the Royal Corps of Signals before studying music and history at Fitzwilliam House, Cambridge, from 1951 until 1954.
 He then spent a year in France on a French Government scholarship, researching musical life in the 18th century, before joining BBC Radio as a trainee studio manager in 1955.
 He was seconded to the Recorded Programmes Production Unit and began regular broadcasts as a presenter of Transatlantic Turntable in 1957.
+The Guardian's obituary states, "Until his entry into broadcasting he was known as Bill; his mother preferred Humphrey on the basis that [as he recalled] 'it would sound well when I was knighted.

-The following year he transferred to BBC Television, joining the production team of the new arts programme Monitor.
+The following year, he transferred to BBC Television, joining the production team of the new arts programme Monitor.
 He directed many studio programmes and film documentaries, working alongside Ken Russell, John Schlesinger, David Jones and Peter Newington, rising to the post of editor, in succession to his mentor Huw Wheldon, in 1962.